Parity (physics)

 It can also be thought of as a test for chirality of a physical phenomenon, in that a parity inversion transforms a phenomenon into its mirror image.

-All fundamental interactions of elementary particles, with the exception of the weak interaction, are symmetric under parity transformation.
+All fundamental interactions of elementary particles, with the exception of the weak interaction, are symmetric under parity transformation, a phenomenon known as P-symmetry.
 As established by the Wu experiment conducted at the US National Bureau of Standards by Chinese-American scientist Chien-Shiung Wu, the weak interaction is chiral and thus provides a means for probing chirality in physics.
 In her experiment, Wu took advantage of the controlling role of weak interactions in radioactive decay of atomic isotopes to establish the chirality of the weak force.

 By contrast, in interactions that are symmetric under parity, such as electromagnetism in atomic and molecular physics, parity serves as a powerful controlling principle underlying quantum transitions.

 A matrix representation of P (in any number of dimensions) has determinant equal to −1, and hence is distinct from a rotation, which has a determinant equal to 1.
 In a two-dimensional plane, a simultaneous flip of all coordinates in sign is not a parity transformation; it is the same as a 180° rotation.

 In quantum mechanics, wave functions that are unchanged by a parity transformation are described as even functions, while those that change sign under a parity transformation are odd functions.

 Simple symmetry relations

-Under rotations, classical geometrical objects can be classified into scalars, vectors, and tensors of higher rank.
+Under rotations, classical geometrical objects can be classified into scalars, vectors, and other tensors of rank 2 or higher.
+(Technically, scalars, such as electrical potential are tensors of rank 0; vectors are tensors of rank 1; tensors of rank 2 or higher are called "tensors" both in the generic sense, as are scalars and vectors, and in the specific sense of being order higher than vectors.
+At the low-energy quantum level, gravitational force is a second order tensor.)
 In classical physics, physical configurations need to transform under representations of every symmetry group.

 Quantum theory predicts that states in a Hilbert space do not need to transform under representations of the group of rotations, but only under projective representations.
 The word projective refers to the fact that if one projects out the phase of each state, where we recall that the overall phase of a quantum state is not observable, then a projective representation reduces to an ordinary representation.
 All representations are also projective representations, but the converse is not true, therefore the projective representation condition on quantum states is weaker than the representation condition on classical states.

 The projective representations of any group are isomorphic to the ordinary representations of a central extension of the group.
 For example, projective representations of the 3-dimensional rotation group, which is the special orthogonal group SO(3), are ordinary representations of the special unitary group SU(2).
 Projective representations of the rotation group that are not representations are called spinors and so quantum states may transform not only as tensors but also as spinors.